 We are a commercial-stage medical device company that develops and commercializes innovative platforms for performing minimally invasive surgical procedures in the brain.
 We have deployed significant resources to fund our efforts to develop the foundational capabilities for enabling MRI-guided interventions, building an intellectual property portfolio, and identifying and building out commercial applications for the technologies developed by our company.
-Beginning in 2021, our efforts have expanded beyond the MRI suite to encompass development and commercialization of new neurosurgical device products for the operating room, as well as clinical and pre-clinical consulting services for pharmaceutical and biotech companies, academic institutions, and contract research organizations.
+Beginning in 2021, our efforts have expanded beyond the MRI suite to encompass development and commercialization of new neurosurgical device products for the operating room.
+In 2022, we commercialized the ClearPoint Prism Neuro Laser Therapy System as our first therapy product offering.
+We have exclusive global commercialization rights to the ClearPoint Prism Neuro Laser Therapy System through our Swedish partner, Clinical Laserthermia Systems ("CLS").

 Since 2020, we have evolved to become a company comprised of two parts.
 The first foundational part is a medical device company providing medical devices for neurosurgery applications.
-The second part is focused on partnerships in the drug and delivery space.
-Currently, we have more than 50 partners who are pharmaceutical/biotech companies, academic institutions, and contract research organizations, who are evaluating or using our products and services in trials (or in a preclinical setting) to inject gene and cell therapies directly into the brain.
+The second part is focused on partnerships in the biologics and drug delivery space.